PostgreSQL To_Number

 In the above output, the string amount ‘$234.4’ is converted to the numeric amount of 234.4. if you don’t specify the format ‘L’, then it doesn’t show the decimal part.

-Let’s see through an example, suppose you have an amount of ‘$130,000’ with a comma separator and want to convert this into a number amount, then use the below command.
+Let’s see this through an example.
+Suppose you have an amount of ‘$130,000’ with a comma separator and want to convert it into a numerical amount; then use the command below.

 SELECT TO_NUMBER('$130,000','L999,999');

-Instead of a comma (,) within the format, you can also use the format ‘G’ to represent the separator as shown in the below code.
+Instead of a comma (,) within the format, you can also use the format ‘G’ to represent the separator, as shown in the code below.

 SELECT TO_NUMBER('$130,000','L999G999');

-Sometimes the string value that you want to convert to a numeric value using the to_number() function contains the spaces.
-To remove the spaces from the string value and convert it to a numeric value, you can use the format ‘FM’ which stands for fill mode.
+Sometimes the string value that you want to convert to a numeric value using the to_number() function contains spaces.
+To remove the spaces from the string value and convert it to a numeric value, you can use the format ‘FM’, which stands for fill mode.

-Now you have string value ‘ 345.55 ‘ and this contains spaces, use the below command to remove the spaces.
+Now you have a string value ‘ 345.55 ‘ that contains spaces.
+Use the command below to remove the spaces.

 SELECT TO_NUMBER(' 345.55 ','FM999.99');

-If you have different kinds of string values like (string contains plus or minus symbol) then you can refer to the format chart to convert it into numeric value.
+If you have different kinds of string values, like (string contains plus or minus symbol), then you can refer to the format chart to convert it into a numeric value.

 Conclusion

 In this PostgreSQL tutorial, you learned how to convert the specified string value within the to_number() function into a numeric value.
-You have learned about different formats like currency, group separator, and fill mode that is used in the to_number() function.
+You have learned about different formats, such as currency, group separator, and fill mode, that are used in the to_number() function.

 You may like to read the following articles: